Our Board

 ADC Board Position: County of Maui Member

 Mr. Watts currently sits on boards of the Maui County Farm Bureau and the Hawaii Food Industry Association and serves as Director of External Affairs and Strategic Initiatives at Mahi Pono, LLC.
 Before joining Mahi Pono, Watts served many years in various government and agricultural policy roles as special assistant to the Director of the Hawaii Department of Labor and Industrial Relations, senior advisor to two Hawaii Lieutenant Governors, and the Assistant Sergeant at Arms of the Hawaii State Senate.
-His term runs until June 30, 2025.
+His term runs until June 30, 2029 (subject to Senate confirmation).

 Glenn Hong